AHMED9937/ASD-SmartCare-Graduation-Project/README.md

 ## 1. Project Summary

-**ASDSmartCare** is a cross‑platform Flutter application designed to support autism assessment and care.
+**ASD SmartCare** is a cross‑platform Flutter application designed to support autism assessment and care.
 It integrates multiple modules for autism screening, Q&A chatbot interactions, doctor recommendations, session tracking, and more.
 The app aims to facilitate specialists and caregivers in monitoring, guiding, and managing autism-related activities for children.

 ## 2. Goals and Scope